corpusops/corpusops.bootstrap/doc/projects/vagrant.md

      -e cops_supereditors="$(id -u)" \
      local/corpusops.bootstrap/playbooks/corpusops/provision/vagrant/pkgmgr.yml
     ```
+- See the **-e@FILE** cli switchs, those files contain variables to be applied to your environment.
+- See "**cops_supereditors**, this indicate that from outside the VM, with your
+  favourite editor, you should be able to edit files from **supereditor_paths** (the code is in those paths by default)

 ## Launch ansible commands, & deploy step by step; only_steps
 - Look your [App steps](.ansible/playbooks/tasks/app_steps.yml)